bazel-contrib/rules_img/docs/migration-from-rules_oci.md

 ### rules_img (Explicit Manifests)

-In rare cases, you can set leave `platforms` empty and manually specify the manifests to include.
+In rare cases, you can leave `platforms` empty and manually specify the manifests to include.
-Most users should no need this.
+Most users should not need this.

 ```starlark
 image_manifest(